 Here are some helpful tips from financial planners on Christmas spending.

 - Budgeting and planning ahead is the number one key to success.
 Set an attainable goal of what you put away each month for the following Christmas.
 Budget out what to spend and when and you’ll avoid costly Credit card bills later.

 - Cut back on Christmas spending.
 Make a reasonable list and stick to it.
 Don’t fall for “Black Friday” deals on things you really don’t need.

 - Make your list early and start before the Christmas rush.
 Keeping on a budget is much easier when you have plenty of time to plan.

 - Don’t spend more than you have.
 This is an easy one, but Consumers fall into the spending trap each year because of TV advertisements, special incentives from stores, and credit cards.
 The entire season has become about “spending” When in fact, we should be “spending” TIME with loved ones and friends.

 - Change your perception of the holidays.
 It’s not all about the presents.
 It’s about the joy of the season.

-- Think homemade gifts or special things you can do for someone, without breaking the bank.
+- Think of homemade gifts or special things you can do for someone without breaking the bank.

 - Random acts of kindness can be worth so much more than a wrapped present that most likely will sit on a shelf gathering dust or adding to the Christmas “10” lbs Americans on average gain each Season.